Ultimate Guide to Google Display Network in 2022

 Unlike the Google Search Network, where businesses place text ads in the search engine results, on the GDN, businesses put display ads on a vast network of sites across the internet.

-The best thing about GDN is that it has enormous reach.
+The best thing about GDN is that it has an enormous reach.

-According to Google, the network reaches over 90% of internet users globally across millions of websites, news sites, blogs, and Google sites, including Gmail and YouTube.
+According to Google, the Display Network reaches over 90% of internet users globally across millions of websites.
+This includes:

 Quick guide to Google Display Ad Sizes and Formats

-Another massive advantage of GDN is its versatility.
+Another massive advantage of using Google Display Network is its versatility.
 The variety of Google display ad sizes and formats is enormous, including text ads, image ads, rich media, static and animated image ads, and video ads.

-The best of the rest Google display ad sizes are:
+The best Google display ad sizes and formats are:

 250 x 250 – Square